 If you’re suffering from abdominal pain in Manhattan or in one of the other boroughs, your abdominal pain can be a mild inconvenience treatable with over-the-counter remedies, or it can be a sign of a serious illness that deserves immediate attention by a gastroenterologist.

 Abdominal pain should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan as it may be a symptom of a serious illness or condition.
-There are various causes of abdominal pain (stomach pain), which should be investigated by a top GI specialist.
+There are various causes of stomach pain, which should be investigated by a top GI specialist.
 Abdominal discomfort can be acute or chronic and can be caused by issues relating to the stomach, appendix, gallbladder, spleen, bowel, liver, gynecological issues, or other issues.

 It is therefore important to see the top abdominal pain doctor of our practice for an examination and further investigation to understand the cause of your pain.
 If you’re suffering from abdominal pain in Upper East Side, your problem deserves attention by the best-in-class gastroenterologist.

 What Are the Causes of Abdominal Pain?